Heroin: Asia

 In Hong Kong, diamorphine is regulated under Schedule 1 of Hong Kong's Chapter 134 Dangerous Drugs Ordinance.
 It is available by prescription.
 Anyone supplying diamorphine without a valid prescription can be fined $5,000,000 (HKD) and imprisoned for life.
 The penalty for trafficking or manufacturing diamorphine is a $5,000,000 (HKD) fine and life imprisonment.
-Possession of diamorphine without a license from the Department of Health is illegal with a $1,000,000 (HKD) fine and 7 years of jail time.
+Possession of diamorphine without a license from the Department of Health is illegal with a $1,000,000 (HKD) fine and seven years of jail time.

 Europe

 In the Netherlands, diamorphine is a List I drug of the Opium Law.
 It is available for prescription under tight regulation exclusively to long-term addicts for whom methadone maintenance treatment has failed.
 It cannot be used to treat severe pain or other illnesses.

 In the United Kingdom, diamorphine is available by prescription, though it is a restricted Class A drug.
 According to the 50th edition of the British National Formulary (BNF), diamorphine hydrochloride may be used in the treatment of acute pain, myocardial infarction, acute pulmonary oedema, and chronic pain.
 The treatment of chronic non-malignant pain must be supervised by a specialist.
 The BNF notes that all opioid analgesics cause dependence and tolerance but that this is "no deterrent in the control of pain in terminal illness".
 When used in the palliative care of cancer patients, diamorphine is often injected using a syringe driver.

-In Switzerland, heroin is produced in injectable or tablet form under the name Diaphin by a private company under contract to the Swiss government.
+In Switzerland, heroin is produced in injectable or tablet form under the brand name Diaphin by a private company under contract to the Swiss government.
 Swiss-produced heroin has been imported into Canada with government approval.

 Australia

 In Australia, diamorphine is listed as a schedule 9 prohibited substance under the Poisons Standard (October 2015).
-A schedule 9 drug is outlined in the Poisons Act 1964 as "Substances which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of the CEO."
+The state of Western Australia, in its Poisons Act 1964 (Reprint 6: amendments as at 10 September 2004), described a schedule 9 drug as: "Poisons that are drugs of abuse, the manufacture, possession, sale or use of which should be prohibited by law except for amounts which may be necessary for educational, experimental or research purposes conducted with the approval of the Governor."